Stormwater Management and Regulations

 By Sharing the responsibility and making small, easy changes in our daily lives, we can keep common pollutants out of stormwater.
 It all adds up to cleaner water, and it saves the high cost of cleaning up once it’s dirty.

-The following Stormwater related Ordinances have been adopted within the Township of Pennsville and are a part of the codified Township Ordinances and Land Development Ordinances (Adoption Date of May 5, 2005)
+Our Stormwater Control Ordinance can be found in Chapter 8 of our Land Development Ordinances in addition to the following Stormwater related Ordinances that have been adopted within the Township of Pennsville and are a part of the codified Township Ordinances and Land Development Ordinances :